Pure Blue Japan display their mastery of complicated loom techniques and dyeing expertise here with a heavyweight, 18oz double indigo denim.

 ORIGIN: Made in Japan

-Pure Blue Japan weaves the most beautifully textured 18 oz denim.
+Pure Blue Japan weaves the most beautifully textured 18oz denim.
 The low tension weave and high grade cotton combine to make this a comfortable fabric to wear.
-Both warp and weft are rope dyed indigo leading a truly rich hue.
+Both warp and weft are rope dyed indigo, leading to some truly rich blue hues.
 This ultra deep indigo will fade over time with striking high contrast.
-Shown here in their signature '019' relaxed tapered cut for a relaxed and stylish silhouette.
+Shown here in PBJ’s signature '019' Relaxed Tapered fit, cut with a roomier top block with a steady taper for a stylish and easy-wearing silhouette.

 Important: The best way to determine the size you need is to measure a similar item you already own and compare with the actual sizing as per the table below.
 Do not go by tagsize alone.
 After an initial soak this jean will shrink 1" in the waist, 0.5" in the thigh, and 2" in the inseam.
 The waist will stretch back out 1" with wear.